askmike/gekko/docs/Configuring_gekko.md

 If you want Gekko to provide automated trading advice you need to configure this here.
 Note that this has unrelated to automatic trading which is a plugin that creates order based on this advice.
 (So you need to calculate advice if you want to automate trading.)

-Gekko supports a number of technical analysis indicators, currently it supports:
+Gekko supports a number of technical analysis indicators, currently it supports trading methods for the indicators:

 - DEMA
 - MACD